 County Cork is Ireland’s largest and most diverse county.
 It's lush countryside punctuated with the Blackwater, Lee and Bandon rivers in the east and its craggy mountain ranges to the west.
 This dramatic countryside lends itself perfectly to walking, cycling, fishing and horse riding holidays.

 Cork is dotted with working market towns and traditional villages, bordered by the Atlantic Ocean.
-It has an ancient maritime tradition and Kinsale, Glandore, Baltimore and Crookhaven are just some of the most well-known harbours, perfect for sailing holidays.
+It has an ancient maritime tradition and Kinsale, Bantry, Glandore, Baltimore and Crookhaven are just some of the most well-known harbours, perfect for sailing self catering holiday.

 Cork is renowned for great cuisine and the 'Slow Food' movement, the county is dotted with excellent restaurants, cafes, and cookery schools.
-There are terrific artisan food markets, perfect for those staying in our Cork holiday cottages who love to cook with local produce.
+There are terrific artisan food markets, perfect for those staying in our self catering holiday cottages in Cork who love to cook with local produce.

 Cork has its own international airport, and a ferry port making it extremely accessible as a holiday destination.